King NC Homes for Sale

 King would have been just a whistle stop on the railroad had it not been for the foresight of the Spainhour, Grabs, Slate, and a few other families who built a depot and sold it to the railroad for one dollar.
 The railroad changed the name to King, and the post office followed in 1894.

 The first school opened in 1896.
-When the County Board of Education approved a high school, local men jacked up the two-room elementary building and built two new rooms beneath it — that was King's first high school.
+When the County Board of Education approved a high school, local men jacked up the two-room elementary building and built two new rooms beneath it.
+That became King’s first high school.

-Today, King is a bustling small city with shopping centers, churches, manufacturing, a library, a YMCA, business parks, restaurants, police and fire, two medical centers, and just about everything that makes for a great place to live.
+Today, King is a small city with shopping centers, churches, manufacturing, a library, a YMCA, business parks, restaurants, police and fire services, medical centers, and the everyday bones of a practical place to live.

 Popular King Neighborhoods

-The areas buyers compare most when looking at King homes for sale.
+These are the areas buyers compare most when looking at King NC homes for sale.
 Each brings a slightly different mix of home style, setting, and lot size.

 High Meadows

 One of the most recognized neighborhoods in King.
-Mix of single-family homes on well-kept streets with consistent demand.
+Single-family homes on well-kept streets with consistent buyer demand.

 Oakmont